latenightprogrammers/RotMGRPC/README.md

 # RotMG-RPC
 UNOFFICIAL Discord Rich Presence for Realm of the Mad God Exalt.
+(Only available for: Windows)

 Made with <3 by Neruncio & neopkr.